 Features & Cycles Include:

-What do you think about the Whirlpool heat pump dryer?
+What do you think about the Whirlpool and Bosch heat pump dryer?
 These models offer some truly interesting dryer technology and some serious efficiency gains.
 Their higher upfront price can be offset by the lower installation costs (if you would otherwise need to install venting and cut holes in the walls to do so) and the lower operating costs over the life of the dryer.

-If you want to explore additional options, brands like Bosch and Samsung also make heat pump dryer models.
+If you want to explore additional options, brands like Samsung also make heat pump dryer models.
 Even with the higher upfront cost, the lower operating costs mean a heat pump dryer could start turning a profit in 6-7 years depending on how heavily it is used.
 The cost savings may stack up more quickly if you need to wash and dry clothes more often.
 Although drying times can be around double what you get with a vented dryer, the benefits of better fabric care and energy savings are pretty solid advantages.

 If you already have an electric clothes dryer, you can divide the operating costs in half and see how quickly the savings will add up after owning a heat pump dryer for a few years.
 Especially if you are in an area with higher electricity costs or have a lot of laundry to dry, a heat pump dryer could be the best option for your laundry needs.